 Before the Trip – Sustainable Vacation Planning

-For many, intensive research of their holiday destination is part of the experience: we read travel guides and blogs, think about the best travel routes, and indulge in great pictures.
+For many, intensive research of their holiday destination is part of the experience, especially when it comes to sustainable tourism.
+We read travel guides and blogs, think about the best travel routes, and indulge in great pictures.
 But regardless of whether you prefer to plan everything and book in advance or just want to get a rough idea of the country – you can use the time to seek out sustainable and alternative offers.
 Perhaps you will find a cozy eco-hotel, guided tours from local providers, sustainable initiatives, etc. In addition, you will already be informed and know, for example, that some beaches ban sunscreens with environmentally harmful ingredients or not to visit certain attractions where animals might get harmed and/or exploited.

 Our tip: take the means of transport that the locals use, even if e. g. taxis in South East Asia are very cheap for us.
 The environment is protected when you use the bus and train, and it’s one of the best ways to get in touch with locals!